An in-depth report on the causes, diagnosis, and treatment of schizophrenia

 - Act normally in social situations

-Schizophrenia is a lifelong condition that poses significant challenges to both patients and their families.
-The severity and prognosis of the disease varies from person to person.
-With medication, therapy, and support services, many patients are able to control their symptoms, prevent relapses, and cope well with their condition.
+Schizophrenia is a lifelong condition that poses significant challenges to both people and their families.
+The severity and prognosis of the disease vary from person to person.
+With medication, therapy, and support services, many people are able to control their symptoms, prevent relapses, and cope well with their condition.

 Schizophrenia is one condition in a group of psychotic disorders characterized by disturbances in perception, behavior, and communication.